28th Infantry Regiment (United States)

 Since the establishment of the United States Army in 1775, three regiments have held the designation 28th Infantry Regiment.
 The first was a provisional unit that was constituted on 29 January 1813 and served during The War of 1812.
 The second was a reorganization and redesignation of 2nd Battalion, 19th Infantry Regiment on 1 October 1866 for the American Indian Wars.
 This incarnation of the 28th Infantry Regiment lasted until 15 March 1869, when it was consolidated back into the 19th Infantry Regiment.
-The third version of the 28th Infantry Regiment is the one that has the permanent designation and history, and is the one this article is about.
+The third version of the 28th Infantry Regiment was established in 1901, holds the permanent designation and history, and is the one this article is about.

 History

 Philippine–American War

 The regiment first saw combat service from December 1901 to January 1904 during the Philippine–American War where the regiment was heavily involved in counter-guerrilla operations.
 Upon returning to the U.S. the regiment relieved the 14th Infantry at Fort Snelling.
 During the years 1906–1908, the regiment, minus one battalion, performed guard and police duty as part of the United States Cuban Occupation force.